mddilley/mddilley.github.io/_posts/2018-11-18-cli_data_gem_project_-_fantasy_football.markdown

 permalink:  cli_data_gem_project_-_fantasy_football
 ---

-For my CLI project, I decided to explore a topic that is close to my heart as the NFL seasons progresses - Fantasy Football.
+For my CLI project, I decided to explore a topic that is close to my heart as the NFL season progresses - Fantasy Football.

 ![](https://thesnapfootball.files.wordpress.com/2014/08/football-fantasy-gif.gif)